We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - foul-smelling bowel movements

 The condition can also be erosive or nonerosive.
 Erosive gastritis is severe and causes the stomach lining to wear down.
 It may come on suddenly or develop over time.
-Nonerosive gastritis causes changes to the stomach lining, rather than a gradual breakdown.
+Nonerosive gastritis, on the other hand, causes changes to the stomach lining rather than a gradual breakdown.

 There are also subtypes.
-For example, acute stress gastritis is erosive, and it develops in response to changes caused by critical illness.
+For example, acute stress gastritis is erosive, and it develops in response to changes due to critical illness.

 H. pylori bacteria

-Reactive gastritis, caused by irritants, is also relatively common, affecting 15% of people in the U.S.
+Reactive gastritis, which is caused by irritants, is also relatively common.
+It affects around

-NSAIDs, such as ibuprofen (Advil) and some other drugs commonly used for pain relief, can cause stomach irritation and gastritis.
-NSAIDs represent the most common noninfectious cause of stomach ulcers.
+NSAIDs such as ibuprofen (Advil) and some other common pain relief drugs can cause stomach irritation and gastritis.
+NSAIDs represent the most common cause of stomach ulcers.

-Some other irritants responsible for this issue include alcohol and bile.
+Some other irritants that may be responsible for this issue include alcohol and bile.

 Damage to the stomach

-Physical trauma or damage to the stomach lining can lead to gastritis.
+Physical trauma or damage to the stomach lining can also lead to gastritis.